Keeping Kids Safe Around Swimming Pools & Water

 Upgrade your surveillance.

-Outdoor cameras are a great way to keep an eye on kids outside if you have to run into the house for a quick moment, and can also serve as a deterrent to trespassers who are thinking of taking an unauthorized dip in the deep end.
+Outdoor cameras are a great way to keep an eye on older kids outside if you have to run into the house for a quick moment, and can also serve as a deterrent to trespassers who are thinking of taking an unauthorized dip in the deep end.

 Channel your inner chemist.